Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine AWS/deploying-maintaining/how-tos/deploying-testing/how-to-hotfix.md

-# How To: Deploy a Hotfix Release
+# Deploy a Hotfix Release

 (more detail coming!)